 What is SNMP?

 Although it was developed in the late 1980s, it is still in common use due to its simplicity.
 A central management unit exchanges information about network packages with the SNMP agent on the respective network device.
-SNMP ensures standardized data packages and communication the central management unit and the agent.
-Thus, it became a standard supported by mandy vendors.
+SNMP ensures standardized data packages and communication to the central management unit and the agent.
+Thus, it became a standard supported by many vendors.

 Benefits of SNMP

 Collect all kind of data from your devices

 SNMP helps you find out all kind of information about devices in your network.
 Since a lot of hardware manufacturers support the protocol, you can collect data from network switches, routers, UPS, NAS appliances, printers, etc. and use them in your monitoring software.

 Thanks to SNMP, the monitoring software is able to retrieve the data from almost all devices – such as the CPU load of the firewall, the toner level of the network printer, the temperature in the server room, or all information on the interfaces of a switch.
 This means that SNMP can be used to set up comprehensive monitoring in small network environments, as well as in large infrastructures with many components.

 Since most manufacturers do not allow the installation of third-party software on their hardware, you can still rely on SNMP.
 It is a good way to monitor any devices without needing to install an extra agent on the hardware.

 Monitoring IT with SNMP

 The data that can be retrieved via SNMP is suitable for getting information on the status of the devices in the network and is thus ideal for IT monitoring.
 With SNMP monitoring, you can keep an eye on the most important parameters of your switches, access points, and routers, as well as your appliances, hardware sensors, printers, and other network components.